USS Akron: West Coast flights

 Over the weeks that followed, Akron "showed the flag" on the West Coast of the United States, ranging as far north as the Canada–US border before returning south in time to exercise once more with the Scouting Fleet.
 Serving as part of the "Green Force", the Akron attempted to locate the "White Force".
 Although opposed by Vought O2U Corsair floatplanes from "enemy" warships, the airship located the opposing forces in just 22 hours, a fact not lost upon some of the participants in the exercise in subsequent critiques.

-In need of repairs, Akron departed from Sunnyvale on 11 June 1932 bound for Lakehurst, New Jersey, on a return trip that was sprinkled with difficulties, mostly because of unfavorable weather, and having to fly at pressure height while crossing the mountains.
+In need of repairs, Akron departed from Sunnyvale on 11 June 1932 bound for Lakehurst, on a return trip that was sprinkled with difficulties, mostly because of unfavorable weather, and having to fly at pressure height while crossing the mountains.
 Akron arrived on 15 June after a "long and sometimes harrowing" aerial voyage.

-Akron next underwent a period of voyage repairs before taking part in July in a search for Curlew, a yacht which had failed to reach port at the end of a race to the island of Bermuda.
+Akron next underwent a period of voyage repairs before taking part in July in a search for Curlew, a yacht that had failed to reach port at the end of a race to the island of Bermuda.
 The yacht was later discovered safe off Nantucket.
-It then resumed operations capturing aircraft on the "trapeze" equipment.
-Admiral Moffett again boarded Akron on 20 July, but the next day left the airship in one of her N2Y-1s which took him back to Lakehurst after a severe storm had delayed the airship's own return to base.
+She then resumed operations capturing aircraft on the "trapeze" equipment.
+Admiral Moffett again boarded Akron on 20 July, but the next day left the airship in one of her N2Y-1s, which took him back to Lakehurst after a severe storm had delayed the airship's own return to base.